The EU AI Act for local authorities: what must you already have in place?

 Why local authorities are different from other organisations

 For most organisations, the EU AI Act mainly revolves around Article 4, the obligation around AI literacy of staff; what Article 4 of the EU AI Act requires is something we set out elsewhere.
+What the law itself requires is set out on our pillar page about Article 4.

 For local authorities it is different.
 Local governments take decisions about citizens, about benefits, permits, social services, enforcement.
 As soon as AI is introduced into these decision-making processes, each application must be evaluated against Annex III of the regulation.
 For public assistance, essential services, law enforcement and migration or asylum procedures, the chance of a high-risk AI classification is considerable.